billbuchanan/esecurity/unit08_blockchain/lab/README.md

 Aim:		To provide a foundation in understanding in Bitcoin and Blockchain.

 ## Activities
-### L1.1	Using blockchain.info, find the details of the genesis block:
+### L1.1	Using blockchain.info:
+Find the details of the genesis block:

-Date created:
+* Date created:

-Reward:
+* Reward:

-Number of transactions:
+* Number of transactions:

-Size of block:
+* Size of block:

-Which account received the mining reward for the genesis block (last four digits):
+* Which account received the mining reward for the genesis block (last four digits):

-How many USD does the original miner have in the account they used for the first genesis record:
+* How many USD does the original miner have in the account they used for the first genesis record:

-When did the genesis block creator stop trading?
+* When did the genesis block creator stop trading?

 ### L1.2	Using blockchain.info.

 Determine the following

-Total bitcoins in circulation:
+* Total bitcoins in circulation:

-Most recent hash block (last four hex digits):
+* Most recent hash block (last four hex digits):

-Block reward per block:
+* Block reward per block:

-Difficulty:
+* Difficulty:

-Average time between blocks:
+* Average time between blocks:

-Market capitalisation (USD):
+* Market capitalisation (USD):

-24 hr price (USD):
+* 24 hr price (USD):

-24hr transactions (USD):
+* 24hr transactions (USD):

-Hash rate:
+* Hash rate:

-Last successful miner:
+* Last successful miner:

-Maximum block size:
+* Maximum block size:

-Balance for 1GbVUSW5WJmRCpaCJ4hanUny77oDaWW4to:
+* Balance for 1GbVUSW5WJmRCpaCJ4hanUny77oDaWW4to:

 ### L1.3